XRPLF/xrpl-dev-portal/content/reference-rippled.md

 #### Public Servers ####

-Currently, Ripple Labs maintains a set of public JSON-RPC servers at:
+Currently, Ripple (the company) maintains a set of public JSON-RPC servers at:

 | Domain        | Port  | Notes |
 | ------------- | ----- |---|